Linux shell crash course

 Software Carpentry has a basic shell course.
 Sections one to 3 are details of what is above (the rest is about shell scripting).

-Exercise: for some fun, look at the manual pages for cat
+For some fun, look at the manual pages for cat,

-Exercise (advanced): read the Linux shell course and understand what “pipes” and “piping” are.
+Read the Linux shell course and understand what “pipes” and piping” are.